Why Ungoverned AI Became Harder to Insure — and What Comes Next

 It exposed where governance never existed.

-Now the world has to build the missing layer.
+Now the world has to build the missing discipline.

 Final Thoughts